kvmanohar22/caffe/README.md

       }
       ```
   - Step 4: Apply softmax to the output of `reshape` layer
-    - Be careful with the axis along which softmax is applied, it's **not** the default axis.
+    - Be careful with the axis along which softmax is applied, it's **NOT** the default axis.
     - Example :
       ```
       layer {